 Four hundred Vitter and Ferbin arrived within an hour.
 Another hour later and there was nothing living left within one hundred miles.
 The Emperors dead.
 Their wizards torn apart by the Locusta and their own mighty magics.
 The Locusta killed or banished.
 And a continent, once the jewel of civilisation, destroyed and populated only by the desperate and the wild.

-More of the Golden Diamond Campaign | The Ancient Depths: Scene 2 | The Ancient Depths: Scene 1 | The Ancient Depths: Scene 0 | Simona Hert | Golden Diamond Campaign Procedures | Amelai Ravensdottir | Stone | Padmus Ironjaws | The Golden Diamond campaign | The Conjurers' War and the Locusta | Here Comes The Bladesage
+More of the Golden Diamond Campaign | The Ancient Depths: Scene 3 | The Ancient Depths: Scene 2 | The Ancient Depths: Scene 1 | The Ancient Depths: Scene 0 | Simona Hert | Golden Diamond Campaign Procedures | Amelai Ravensdottir | Stone | Padmus Ironjaws | The Golden Diamond campaign | The Conjurers' War and the Locusta | Here Comes The Bladesage

-05 Feb 2010 | Comment via email | < Previous | Next >
+05 Feb 2010 | Comment via email | CC BY-SA 4.0 | < Previous | Next >